influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 - Add a [Status page](https://status.influxdata.com/) to display InfluxDB uptime, downtime, and incident management information for all Cloud regions.
 Hover over the question mark in InfluxDB Cloud, and select **Status Page**.

 - Add a link to quickly access InfluxDB University.
-Hover over the question mark in InfluxDB Cloud, and select [**InfluxDB University**](https://university.influxdata.com/).
+Hover over the question mark in InfluxDB Cloud, and select [InfluxDB University](https://university.influxdata.com/).

 ### Bug fixes